360fun/sbrick.js/README.md

 Quick Drive - 489a6ae0-c1ab-4c9c-bdb2-11d373c1b7fb

-### Services NOT Implemeted
+### Services NOT Implemented
 OTA service - 1d14d6ee-fd63-4fa1-bfa4-8f47b42119f0

 ### Usage

+When you load the library an instance of the Class SBrick is automatically allocated and can be referenced with "SBrick".

-	The SBrick name for the moment is required, the default one is "SBrick", otherwise the discovery will show all nearby devices.
+The SBrick name for the moment is required, by default should be "SBrick", if not specified the discovery popup will show all nearby Bluetooth devices.

-	SBrick.connect("SBrick")
+	let SBRICKNAME = 'SBrick';
+	SBrick.connect(SBRICKNAME)
 	.then( ()=> {
 		// SBrick now is connected
 	} );